DECODEproject/decode-mobile-app/README.md

 We have been using [GoCD](https://docs.gocd.org/current/) as our CI/CD system with the [JSON configuration plugin](https://github.com/tomzo/gocd-json-config-plugin) that allows us to define the pipeline structure in json files that are in version control.

-In order to know what our pipelines look like, just look for the files with extension _gopipeline.json_ to get all the information (eg: [wallet.gopipeline.json](wallet.gopipeline.json)).
+To see the pipeline configuration, just look for the files with extension _gopipeline.json_ to get all the information (eg: [wallet.gopipeline.json](wallet.gopipeline.json)).
+If you use other CI/CD tools, you can refer to these files as a guide.

 For the wallet, we use trunk based development (we work on a master branch) and we have been doing Continuous deployment with Expo – that is, every commit we push to Github is deployed to production.
 Therefore, we have been implementing a basic way of doing feature toggles by keeping them in the Redux store.